|

 trial.

-David does not engage in “drive by” quotes, or purely
+David does not engage in “drive by” quotes, or

-speculative possibilities.
-It is not David’s practice
+purely speculative possibilities.
+It is not David’s

-he can render an opinion on the merits of the case from just that
+that he can render an opinion on the merits of the case from just

-of the issues on that case.
-In other words, the purpose of an intake
+about the strengths of the issues on that case.
+In other words,

-interview is a multiple session process to help him guide a client
+the purpose of an intake interview is a multiple session process

-into determining the strengths of pursuing an appeal– NOT
+to help him guide a client into determining the strengths of pursuing

-to answer if the appeal can be “won.”
+an appeal– NOT to answer if the appeal can be “won.”

 Can I submit new evidence in my appeal?